How To Win A Divorce Like a Champ!

 Once the divorce process starts, it’s usually a good idea to cancel any joint credit cards.
 This just makes things easier, since nobody is able to accumulate new charges going forward.
 If you feel your spouse might run up credit card debt simply to be vindictive, cancel your card as soon as possible.
 If the divorce isn’t that contentious, you might want to warn your spouse that the cards will be canceled.
 There’s no need to cause problems if you don’t need to.

 Equitable Distribution: Who Gets What?

 Laws regarding who gets the house, the car, the business and other assets vary state to state.
-Generally, divorce experts recommend that the couple physically separate during a divorce.
+Generally, a recommended divorce tip from experts is that the couple physically separate during a divorce.
 That is, don’t try to live in the same house until asset distribution is finalized.
 Don’t worry if you move out, however.
 The occupant of the house during the divorce proceeds isn’t necessarily the person awarded the house by the courts.

 Nobody wants to drag out a divorce.
 The best way to wrap things up quickly is to figure out your assets, hire a professional attorney, and be open to compromise.
 While money is certainly a contentious issue, not every divorce has to be a financial nightmare.
 There’s a way to deal with your finances during a divorce which allows everybody to win.